 (c) Add client logos

 There are several ways you can leverage your client list.
-You can either add the logos of your clients with a line like “Recommended by”.
+You can add the logos of your clients with a line like “Recommended by”.
 You may also list your publications with a line such as “As seen in”.

 Final Word: Build a Long Term Homepage Conversion Strategy